 If you want to grab a fried fish dinner or late lunch after your day of fishing, come on Wednesday through Sunday and have the guide show you the way over to the La Escondida Restaurant right on the waterfront in Arenosa.
 They have a limited menu of fried fish from Lake Gatun (Tilapia and Peacock Bass) plates with patacones or french fries.
 Prices are less than $10.00/plate and cold local beer is a dollar a bottle.
 By the way, if you have been fishing and want to eat the trophy you caught that day, let the guide know and he will get it cleaned and they will cook it up for you in the restaurant.
 (They charge a few dollars a pound to cook them and will serve them up family style with french fries or paticones.
 Still about $6.00/plate I think, but hey, it is "your" fish.) :-)

 Want to Spend a Night in Arenosa?

 Over the last four years I have had a number of people asked me about places to spend the night out near Arenosa.
 Well as you can imagine Arenosa is a small rural village and there is not a Hilton or even a Holiday Inn Express.
 However there is a local rancher that has a small house on his finca (a working cattle ranch) that he rents out by the night.
 Finca La Leona is owned and operated by Julio A. Martinis G. and is only 3km up the road from Arenosa on a private road.
-I do not make reservations, so please contact Finca La Leona directly for any further information.
-You can see information about booking a night at Finca La Leona by clicking below
+I do not make reservations for him, so please contact Julio at Finca La Leona directly for any further information.
+You can see his information about booking a night at Finca La Leona by clicking below

 Skype ID "dgmeltonjr"